yhpong/Scientific-Toolkit/README.md

 Dim PCA1 as new cPCA
 With PCA1
     Call .PCA(x)                            'Perform PCA transformation
-    x_projection=.x_PCA(2)                  'output projection of original data onto the first two components Call .BiPlot_Print(Range("I3"), 1, 2)   'output biplot of components 1 & 2
+    x_projection = .x_PCA(2)                  'output projection of original data onto the first two components Call .BiPlot_Print(Range("I3"), 1, 2)   'output biplot of components 1 & 2
 End with
 ```
-The method .PCA performs a transformation on x.
+The method .PCA performs a linear transformation on x.
 The transformed data can then be extracted with method .x_PCA.
 In this case the first 2 components are saved to x_projection, which is shown in the left chart above.
 We also output the biplot of PC1 and PC2 to cell I3, which can be chart in Excel in a normal way, shown on the right hand side.

 Note that the data are color coded above to show the 3 true classes, to aid our evaluation on how well this method works.
 In a real life situation, we may not know what the true classes are, and one needs to manually define where they want to "slice" the dataset.